Bacterial diarrhea

 Some patients will get a form of arthritis called Reiter's syndrome after a Campylobacter enteritis infection.

-About 1 in 1,000 patients with campylobacter enteritis develop a nerve problem that results in paralysis, called Guillain-Barre syndrome.
-Paralysis associated with Guillain-Barre syndrome is usually temporary.
+About 1 in 1,000 patients with campylobacter enteritis develop a nerve problem that results in paralysis, called Guillain-Barre syndrome

 When to Contact a Medical Professional